matheusmendes1/matheusmendes1/README.md

 ### My name is Matheus or Matthew (feel free to choice), I'm a Salesforce developer, but also passionate about web development

 - 🗺 Brazilian
+- ✨ Salesforce Trailblazer
+- 📖 Systems Information Degree
+- 💻 In love with NodeJS, React and React Native
 - ☁ Salesforce Developer
   - ☁ Salesforce Certified Administrator
-- ✨ Salesforce Trailblazer
-- 📖 Systems Information Degree
-- ♥ In love with NodeJS, React and React Native